on-api/on-api/2.5.0/common/dataformats.md

 [ECMA-404 JSON Data Interchange format](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf).

-A JSON value can be an object, array, number, string, true, false.
+A JSON value can be an object, array, number, string, true, false, or null.

 All string values is encoded in UTF-8.

-Optional fields shall not be included when no values exist.
+Optional fields can be omitted or be set to value null.
 Mandatory fields must provide a value.

 ## Generic data formats